-The warning lamps come on in vellow and red.
+The warning lamps come on in yellow and red.
+A message appears on the onboard computer.
 An acoustic signal also sounds.
-The position of the faulty tire is displayed.
+The position of the faulty tire is

-- There is a flat tire or substantial loss of tire pressure in the indicated wheel. - The system was not reset after a wheel change and thus issues a warning based on the inflation pressures initialized last.

-- Reduce speed and stop the vehicle with caution.
-Avoid sudden braking and steering maneuvers. - Check whether the vehicle is equipped with normal tires or with run-flat tires. - Run-flat tires, refer to page 136, are identified by a circular symbol containing the letters RSC on the tire sidewall.
+- ▶ There is a flat tire or substantial loss of tire pressure in the indicated wheel. - The system was not reset after a wheel change and thus issues a warning based on the inflation pressures initialized last. - Reduce speed and stop the vehicle with caution.
+Avoid sudden braking and steering maneuvers. - Check whether the vehicle is equipped with normal tires or with run-flat tires.
+Run-flat tires, refer to page 196, are identified by a circular symbol containing the letters RSC on the tire sidewall.